carpentries-incubator/ml4bio-workshop/guide/performance.md

 Therefore, F1 score encourages a <i>fair</i> classifier.

 All metrics discussed above lie between 0 and 1.
-There are a lot more metrics available, and you should choose the one that captures your concern.
+There are a lot more metrics available (see further readings), and you should choose the one that captures your concern.
 For example, if your application is cancer screening and a miss has serious consequence, then recall is more important to you compared to precision.
 On the other hand, if your application is to screen for potential gene hits